ctrueden/ctrueden.github.io/_posts/2026-06-02-trump-accounts.md

 ---
-title: "Trump Accounts are Worse Than Regular IRAs"
+title: "Trump Accounts are worse than regular IRAs"
 date: 2026-06-02 18:43:00 -0600
 ---